fdobad/fire2a-eval/README.md

 * Outputs some csv, some asc + GTiff
 * Short term combat callback
 * CO2 estimation
+* Slow Python only version to be available in regular QGIS repo store? (no compiled code allowed)

 #### Fixes
 * MacOS release relies on pre-installed developer tools (Xcode & brew)
 * Apple M1 Darwin.arm64 support
 * Parallel bug-fixes:

 	Standard output is not well buffered (thread prints interrupt each other, unlikely but was happened)
 	Flame Lenght not reliable

-#### Possible
-* Only python version to be available in regular QGIS repo store? (no compiled code allowed)

 ## Fire-ToolBox